ASFHyP3/hyp3-sdk/README.md

 ### Connect to the HyP3 API

-To access the standard [HyP3 Basic](https://hyp3-docs.asf.alaska.edu/about/hyp3_basic/) deployment, you can simply use the default:
+Create a connection to the HyP3 API using the `HyP3` class:
 ```
 import hyp3_sdk as sdk
 hyp3 = sdk.HyP3()
 ```

-To access the [HyP3+](https://hyp3-docs.asf.alaska.edu/about/hyp3_plus/) deployment, specify the API URL for the HyP3 class:
+This connects to the [HyP3 Basic](https://hyp3-docs.asf.alaska.edu/about/hyp3_basic/) deployment by default.
+To connect to an alternate deployment such as [HyP3+](https://hyp3-docs.asf.alaska.edu/about/hyp3_plus/), specify the corresponding `api_url`:
 ```
-import hyp3_sdk as sdk
-hyp3_plus = sdk.HyP3(sdk.PLUS_API)
+hyp3_plus = sdk.HyP3(api_url='https://hyp3-plus.asf.alaska.edu')
 ```

 ### Submitting Jobs